SiSol-Systems/localcosmos-app-kit-docs/docs/nature_guides.rst

 1. Import from Excel
 ====================
-To import an identification key from Excel, you need the following skills:
+To create an importable identification key, you need the following skills:

 * creating folders
 * basic Excel, working with multiple spreadsheets, cell contents and cell backgrounds